PronkLJ/crx10ial/README.md

 For physical control of the robot, the robot controller must have ROS 2 Package (S568).

 ## Content
-This repository currently includes two packages:
+This repository currently includes the following packages:
 * The robot_description package describes the crx10ial robot.
 * The robot_bringup package includes launch files for the Gazebo and MoveIt simulation & path planning.
 * The robot_motion_planning package contains scripts for trajectory planning and execution of the robot.